RichCini/SCP/README.md

 raw extraction.

 ## Updates
 This is a work-in-process and the files will change over time.
+Much work has been done by @PorkyPig with random help by me.